Notice of Pre-AIA or AIA Status

 As to claim 5 , Peemen, Nia and Dabov teach the method of claim 1, wherein the sub-images are each of a two-dimensional image patch containing a plurality of pixels within a larger image (2-D fragments of the image; Dabov pg.
 2081, Col.1, paragraph 3, lines 1-5).

 As to claim 6 , Peemen, Nia and Dabov teach the method of claim 1, further comprising randomly and independently selecting, by the sample pair module (Peemen 205 Fig. 2), each similar sub-image (2-D fragments of the image; Dabov pg.
-2081, Col.1, paragraph 3, lines 1-5) (the pre-training may be done using any noisy images and do not need to be of the same sample type images in process block 205 or even have the same type of noise; Peemen [0039]).
+2081, Col.1, paragraph 3, lines 1-5) in each pair (the pre-training may be done using any noisy images and do not need to be of the same sample type images in process block 205 or even have the same type of noise; Peemen [0039]).

 As to claim 7 , Peemen, Nia and Dabov teach the method of claim 4, wherein the sub-images are each a three-dimensional image sub-volume containing a plurality of voxels (grouping